 European Insurance and Occupational Pensions Authority (EIOPA)

 As part of our PACTA work, we have collaborated with a wide range of national and transnational regulators to help them assess climate-related risks to their regulated entities.
-Our partnership with EIOPA aims to identify and quantify potential climate transition vulnerabilities in the portfolio of European insurers, and covers the $10 trillion AUM that is managed by insurers on their asset side.
+We’re proud to collaborate with EIOPA on topics such as climate scenario analysis, risk modeling, and more, including helping to identify and quantify potential climate transition vulnerabilities in European insurers’ portfolios.

-In December 2020, EIOPA published a new sensitivity analysis of climate-change related transition risks in the investment portfolio of European insurers.
-Their report builds on 2° Investing Initiative’s PACTA methodology and the climate risk sensitivity scenarios developed by 2DII to quantify potential financial losses under a range of different circumstances.
+A year earlier, in December 2020, EIOPA published a sensitivity analysis of climate-change related transition risks in the investment portfolio of European insurers.
+Their report builds on the PACTA methodology and the climate risk sensitivity scenarios developed by 2DII to quantify potential financial losses under a range of different circumstances.
 The scenarios use the concept of a delayed “Inevitable Policy Response” (IPR) and also include the Forecast Policy Scenario developed by the IPR consortium, convened by UN Principles for Responsible Investment.